Banyc/Screenshot-OCR/README.md

 4. Wait for a message box to pop up after clicking "OK".
 Clipboard updates at the same time;
 5. Click "OK" to copy them again, "Cancel" to close the message box.

-**Hint**: API that is using is based on the mode you chose at settings.
+**Hint**: API that is used is based on the mode you chose at settings.

 ### For Settings

 1. Right click tray icon to list out menu and click "Settings"; or simply left click the icon;
-2. All settings save when option "Exit" in the menu clicked.
+2. All settings save after the option "Exit" in the menu is clicked.

 ## Note